-Cybernetics Research Group
+Cybernetics Intelligence Research

 Cybernetics research at the University of Reading can be considered in three interwoven themes.
 Neurodynamics and cognition, measurement and control, and human interaction.
 As such research tends to focus on the core concepts of cybernetics in animal and machines, although members of the group have ongoing interests in all areas of the field including art, government, business, education, economics and management.
 The group also has two specialist units (Infrared Multilayer Filters Laboratory, and the Visualisation and Interactive Technologies Centre) as well as strong links with other research at the University of Reading in particular the Centre for Integrative Neuroscience and Neurodynamics.

 Cybernetics research has a high international profile, and welcomes research students and visitors from across the world.
 The group has also attracted a high level of global media interest in all areas of research.

 The neurodynamics and cognition theme is interested in how the brain works, especially when it is able to operate in a real environment.
 We have pioneering research into human-computer implant technology, utilising direct connections to the nervous system.
 Recent media attention was on the 'ratbrain' project where research was closing the loop on neural tissues using an embodied mobile robot.
 Earlier work on learning using small mobile robots (the seven dwarfs) became a successful spin out kit robot, the Cybot (in collaboration with Eaglemoss Publications).
 The work has been featured in several London Science Museum robotics exhibition.
 We are working extensively with collaborators in the Centre for Neuroscience and Neurodynamics (CINN) on analysis techniques for brain derived signals (EEG, EMG and MRI).

 Measurement, control and computation